kwyoke/RF_modulation_classification/README.md

 ## model_evaluation_radioml

 This notebook compares the best performing time-series and constellation models on the 2016.10A radioML dataset.
-CLDNN-AP outperforms the constellation models, and a model combining both CLDNN-IQ and CLDNN-AP performs well in both low and high SNR conditions.
+CLDNN-AP outperforms the constellation models, and a model combining both ResNet-IQ and CLDNN-AP performs well in both low and high SNR conditions.

 ### Classification accuracy over SNR and Confusion Matrices of best performing models
 ![rml_eval](https://github.com/interngithub2020/RF_modulation_classification/blob/master/pics/combined_snracc.png)